sacarlson/mini-isp.debpackage/readme.md

 ##Instalation:
  Simplified install instructions
  download mini-isp-x.x-x.deb  from https://github.com/sacarlson/mini-isp.debpackage/blob/master/mini-isp-1.0-1.deb .
- then from terminal system you downloaded file to:
+ Note it seems the only way I know at preset to download the deb file needed is to download the entire mini-isp.debpackage. then from terminal system you downloaded file to:

+ sudo apt-get update;

- cd /path/of/deb/file
+ cd /path/of/deb/file;

- sudo gdebi mini-isp-1.0-1.deb
+ sudo gdebi mini-isp-1.0-1.deb;

  This will install all dependancies needed and ask you the needed questions to complete the install of mini-isp